chuynh18/VideoCutter/README.md

 This is unwieldy.
 All VideoCutter does is exposes a drag-and-drop UI and some TextBoxes so that the user can input their desired parameters.
 VideoCutter will then construct the arguments list and call FFMpeg.

 ## Future development

-Well...  let's get a functional MVP up and running first before we think about anything else!

 Hopefully, merging identically formatted videos and extracting individual media tracks will come next.